Photo source: londondeposit / depositphotos.com

 Case History

-In the spring of 2019, the Investigative Committee initiated a criminal case against believers from Volgograd.
-Sergey Melnik, Igor Egozaryan, Valeriy Rogozin and Denis Peresunko were accused of organizing an extremist organization, and the latter two were also accused of financing it.
-They spent 5 to 7 months in the detention center.
-Lawyers drew the attention of Judge Irina Struk to numerous violations by the investigation.
-Some witnesses stated that their testimonies were falsified.
-Secret witnesses were interrogated incognito — according to them, they feared for their lives and health.
-In September 2021, the court sentenced four believers to prison terms ranging from 6 years to 6 years and 5 months.
-In March 2022, a court of appeal upheld the verdict.
-In August of the same year, Igor Egozaryan, Denis Peresunko and Valeriy Rogozin were taken 1,200 km from their home to correctional colony No. 6 in the Republic of Udmurtia, and Sergey Melnik was later transferred to correctional colony No. 5 in the Kirov Region.
+In the spring of 2019, the Investigative Committee initiated a criminal case against Jehovah’s Witnesses in Volgograd.
+Sergey Melnik, Igor Yehozaryan, Valeriy Rogozin, and Denis Peresunko were charged with organizing the activity of an extremist organization; the last two were also charged with financing the activity of an extremist organization.
+They spent between 5 and 7 months in a pretrial detention center.
+The lawyers drew the judge’s attention to numerous procedural violations by the investigation.
+Some witnesses stated that their testimony had been falsified.
+Secret witnesses were questioned anonymously — according to their own statements, they feared for their life and health.
+In September 2021, the court sentenced the 4 believers to prison terms ranging from 6 years to 6 years and 5 months.
+In March 2022, the court of appeal upheld the verdict.
+In December 2025, Yehozaryan and Melnik were released; in April 2026, Rogozin completed his sentence.
+The last of the four defendants, Denis Peresunko, was released in June 2026.

 Timeline